transcovo/node-amqp-bus/README.md

 Listens on the bus, on the exchange / queue and to the key specified.

-The handler parameter can be a function or a generator, called with the following arguments:
+The handler parameter must be a yieldable, called with the following arguments:

- - `message`: the message received,
+ - `message`: the message received
- - `fields`: information about the message (primarily used by the `amqplib` library),
+ - `fields`: information about the message (primarily used by the `amqplib` library)
- - [DEPRECATED: YOU MUST NOT USE THIS API] `callback([error])`: a callback method.

 If you use a generator just throw an error to `nack` the message.